Seirdy/seirdy.one/content/posts/website-best-practices.md

 I put together a [quick script](https://git.sr.ht/~seirdy/dotfiles/tree/3b722a843f3945a1bdf98672e09786f0213ec6f6/Executables/shell-scripts/bin/optimize-image) to losslessly optimize images using these programs in my dotfile repo.

-You also might want to use the HTML `<picture>` element, using JPEG/PNG as a fallback for more efficient formats such as WebP or AVIF.
+You also might want to use the HTML `<picture>` element, using JPEG/PNG as a fallback for more efficient formats such as WebP or AVIF, but only if the size savings are more significant than a couple hundred bytes.
 More info in the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture)

 Most of my images will probably be screenshots that start as PNGs.
 My typical flow: